Daniel-Goerlich/gdb/README.md

 #####Stepping Through Code

-Stepping throught your code lets you narrow down the bug(s) in your program.
+Stepping through your code lets you narrow down the bug(s) in your program.

 The `step` or `s` command allows you to progress through code line by line through the main body of code and functions until the program ends.